 Our Mission

 Imaginary Friends was created with the vision that artists, being the most imaginative among us in their disposition, could come together as a unit to create something larger than themselves and entirely novel.
 We asked the question, could we direct our behavior not by what would bring the largest profit, but what would allow ourselves and as many people as possible to create openly and freely?
-Can we reject the foregone conclusion of our day that the only thing that motivates people is the amassing of wealth?
-Could we resist the idea that the only way to exist is that of a rugged individual alienated from his purpose and product?
+Can we reject the idea hat the only thing that motivates people to work is the amassing of wealth?
+Could we resist the idea that the only way to exist in a capitalist society is by being a rugged individual alienated from their purpose and product?
 We believe, contrary to much of the present ideology of our time, that alternative ways of being in the world are possible.
-It is not only the opportunity but the responsibility of artists to provide empirical evidence of the possibility of such an existence.
+It is not only an opportunity, but a responsibility for artists to provide empirical evidence of the possibility there is such an existence.
 We hope to revolutionize the way in which individuals can collaborate to bring about a shared mission, ours' being the pursuit of free and unique artistry.

 After two recessions and a deadly pandemic that have left workers worse off than ever, and capital correspondingly stronger, we additionally hope to further the progress of other organizations that are fighting to better the plight of workers in our precarious moment.
 Imaginary Friends is our contribution to the resistance against the injustice of the capitalist system and the horrors it continually brings upon the average person.